Learn why we exist

 Any time a person who has experienced homelessness get a permanent home, it’s a cause for celebration.

-But this time is different: 10 clients of the Haymarket Foundation are moving out, or are in the process of doing so, at the same time.
-They will have their own accommodation, in a suburb of their choosing.
+But this time is different: nine clients of the Haymarket Foundation have moved out, or are in the process of doing so, at the same time.
+Plus their own accommodation will be in a suburb of their choosing.

 “This is huge: it has never happened before on this scale and in this way,” says Senior Case Manager at the Haymarket Foundation Deborah Jurd.